Skip to main content

 What electronics can I use safely with my pacemaker?

-You should be able to use a cellphone, but to keep you safe please make sure you keep it at least 15cm (six inches) away from the pacemaker.
+You are able to use a mobile phone, but to keep you safe please make sure you keep it at least 15cm (six inches) away from the pacemaker.

-Grounded home electrical devices such as microwaves, TVs and garage door openers have little or no effect on pacemakers, so these should be safe to use.
+Grounded home electrical devices such as microwaves, TVs and garage door openers have little or no effect on pacemakers.

-It's a good idea to check the manufacturer's brochure of any devices you would like to use, and ask the staff at your pacemaker clinic about anything you're unsure about.
+It's a good idea to check the manufacturer's brochure of any devices or equipment you would like to use.
+It will depend on the brand of pacemaker device you have.
+You can also ask the staff at your pacemaker clinic about anything you're unsure about.

 What equipment should I avoid once I have a pacemaker?